solmazsm/Distance-Aware-Pruned-Graph/README.md

 ```
 CostEfficiency = Recall × QPS / MaintenanceCost
 ```

 | Metric | Meaning |
 |---|---|
 | **Cost Efficiency** | Recall-aware query throughput per unit maintenance cost. |
 | **Maintenance Cost** | Time required to maintain or rebuild the index after updates. |

-## Dynamic-Update Experiment Metrics
+### 2. Random Delete-and-New-Insert

+`UPDATE=random_new`

+This is the main stress-test workload.
+The index starts with an active set of **900K vectors**.
+At each update round, the workload:

+* Deletes `δ_in` randomly selected active vectors.
+* Inserts `δ_in` previously unseen vectors.
+* Keeps the active set size fixed at **900K**.

+This workload is challenging because the data geometry changes over time.
+Random deletions may remove important navigational links, while new insertions introduce previously unseen neighborhoods.

+> In the random delete-and-new-insert workload, each round deletes `δ_in` randomly selected active vectors and inserts `δ_in` previously unseen vectors, keeping the active set size fixed.

-For the dynamic-update experiments, DAPG is compared with rebuild-based **NSG** and **GATE** baselines, as well as **Wolverine++**, an update-aware graph baseline.
+For the dynamic experiments, DAPG is compared with rebuild-based **NSG** and **GATE** baselines, as well as **Wolverine++**, an update-aware graph baseline.
 For NSG and GATE, the index is reconstructed after each updated active set, so their update cost includes rebuild-per-window maintenance.
 Wolverine++ supports in-place graph updates through deletion-path repair.

 We report the following metrics: